AramZS/devblog/src/posts/projects/context-timelines/day-12-generate-timeline-item-image.md

 - [ ] Allow each entry to be its own Markdown file
 - [ ] Handle SASS instead of CSS
 - [ ] Fast Scroller by Month and Year
+- [ ] Add timelines and individual timeline items to the sitemap

 ## Day 12